JOHLC/transparentblue/README.md

 3. Add the resource reference to your lovelace config

 You should now be able to select this theme in Home Assistant

+#### NOTE: If you have slow network/bandwidth, it may be better to download the background image to your www direcotry and change the lovelace-background: in transparentblue.yaml to reference that instead.
+You could also use the lower quality image: https://raw.githubusercontent.com/JOHLC/transparentblue/main/images/transparentblue-blur.jpg.